 If you've tried everything to resolve your cat's aggression, but she's not responding, consult your vet and the animal behaviorist to see what your options are.

-If her aggression is stress-induced (loud noises, young children; other cats or pets, etc.), it may be time to reevaluate her presence in your home.
+If her aggression is stress-induced (caused by loud noises, young children, other cats or pets, etc.) and you can't find ways to relieve that stress, it may be time to reevaluate her presence in your home.
 She might be better off in a calm home with no other pets.
-However, you should be extremely cautious about placing her in a new homer; you don't want to pass your problem on to someone else.
+However, you should be extremely cautious about placing her in a new home; you don't want to pass your problem on to someone else.

 Adapted from material originally developed by applied animal behaviorists at the Dumb Friends League, Denver, Colorado.
 All rights reserved.